liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/00-propagator-performance-plan.md

 - acoustic full-record validation is available as the baseline;
 - the active document set has been reduced to plan, test matrix, and change log;
 - two small production changes are accepted;
-- two opt-in paths are guarded and documented;
+- three opt-in paths are guarded and documented;
+- pressure-only acoustic FWI is accepted as a guarded opt-in path;
 - failed or high-risk routes are explicitly closed or paused.

 What is not stable enough for promotion: